ShanJiang21/gallery/README.md

 ![selectmedia](https://media.giphy.com/media/2uIfenjYx5anbQOEAo/giphy.gif)

 #### Finding your website URL
 If you had done all the above steps then your website will be live now.
-Please check Github Actions tab in your repository for the sttaus of the deployment.
+Please check Github Actions tab in your repository for the status of the deployment.
 Once it is done, Go to settings tab again and scroll down to the Github Pages section to find your public gallery URL.

 ![url](https://user-images.githubusercontent.com/8397274/48008065-f639b880-e13e-11e8-9f8e-72d27ad7cc30.png)